microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     connection: string # service connection to connect to the source, defaults to primary source connection
     source: string # source repository to fetch
     branch: string # branch to fetch the repo from, defauts to master.
+    clean: boolean  # whether to fetch clean each time
+    fetchDepth: number  # the depth of commits to ask Git to fetch
+    lfs: boolean  # whether to download Git-LFS files
+    submodules: true | recursive  # set to 'true' for a single level of submodules or 'recursive' to get submodules of submodules
+    persistCredentials: boolean  # set to 'true' to leave the OAuth token in the Git config after the initial fetch
 ```

 ### Examples